-SME’s are used regularly to assist Assessors with assessments for National Qualifications.
-It may just be giving advice to an Assessor in a particular skill, or more often it involves actively being present at an assessment providing expert advice about a specific activity or skill to the Assessor and Learner.
+SME’s are used occasionally to assist Assessors with assessments for National Qualifications.
+It is usually just giving advice to an Assessor in a particular skill and preparation of specific technical checklists, or may involve actively being present at an assessment providing expert advice about a specific activity or skill to the Assessor and Learner.

 Assessors primary task is to ensure the principles of good assessment take place in every assessment.
 That is they are looking for assessments that are: Valid, Reliable, Consistent, Explicit, Accessible, Transparent, Inclusive, Equitable, Relate directly to the programme aims and learning outcomes, Manageable and Promotes Learning and Facilitates Improvement.
 It is the SME who provides the specific technical activity related knowledge and skills to promote best practice in a particular activity.
 The Assessor and SME working together provide a high quality assessment that meets the principles of assessment.

 In order to meet AQN’s obligation of Due Diligence, we have instituted a process of vetting SME’s and adding them to our database so that all AQN Assessors can access your skills and knowledge when necessary.This process is quite simple and involves filling out our online registration form for each activity you are an SME for, and then it will be evaluated by our panel and if you are deemed suitable, you will officially be listed as an SME with AQN.
 Your details will only be visible to AQN Assessors.
 SME’s do not have to already hold the qualification concerned, but will be able to show extensive understanding and practice of the lesser known skills and knowledge of the activity.
 We are simply evaluating your standing in the activity/industry by peer review, and being deemed an SME does not automatically entitle you to the qualification.